nicolasdaudin/pulpito/README.md

 Pulpito is a side project that helped me learn the basics of Node.JS, Express, PUG, Mongoose, Cache, REST APIs, TDD, Postman, MongoDB, GIT, Heroku,

-It has an API (doc available soon here) and a user-facing webapp available at https://pulpito-app.herokuapp.com/

 ## Deploy

+Pulpito API is available at https://pulpito-app.herokuapp.com/api/v1/

-Pulpito is currently deployed on Heroku.
+Pulpito webapp is currently deployed on Heroku at https://pulpito-app.herokuapp.com/

 ## Tests